Command-line reference

 Commands:

-build Concatenate hour files (`H%H`) into dayfiles.
+build Concatenate hour files into dayfiles.

 status Print availability of hour and day files in selected interval.

-The two sub commands status
+The sub command status

-of input files (six-hour interval model data) and the existence of the output
+checks whether input files (six-hour interval model

 The tool needs locations for the downloaded data and the output files as well as